syncfusion-content/blazor-docs/blazor/chart/chart-print.md

 ### Print all our chart component

-The `PrintAsync` method can be used to print all our Chart component rendered chart directly from the browser.
+The `PrintAsync` method can be used to print a rendered multiple Charts directly from the browser.

 ```cshtml